ClearSlide/Fantastic-Transcoder/readme.md

 ## TODO after mvp
 - set up expiration time on s3 buckets
 - developer documentation that includes how to alter the ffmpeg commands
-- decide if we want to break out audio during segment and recombine during concatsn s3 buckets
+- break out audio during segment and recombine during concat
 - update bundler script, build full tutorial on how to integrate FC
 - add support for converting audio files?
 - add support for status queue:
-    - MEDIASTATUS_NEW         = "New"
-    - MEDIASTATUS_WAITING     = "Waiting for encoder"
-    - MEDIASTATUS_DOWNLOADING = "Downloading"
-    - MEDIASTATUS_READY       = "Ready to process"
-    - MEDIASTATUS_PROCESSING  = "Processing"
-    - MEDIASTATUS_SAVING      = "Saving"
-    - MEDIASTATUS_FINISHED    = "Finished"
-    - MEDIASTATUS_ERROR       = "Error"
+- hopefully deprecate polling function in favor of triggering from SQS - cmon amazon!